Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 add name=FRBD

-We will name this new profile FRBD, because it stands for France Bordeaux, but you can choose your preferred name. - Enter commands to create a new proposal:
+NOTE: In this example, we will name this new profile FRBD because it stands for France Bordeaux, but you can use any other name.

 /ip ipsec proposal